chrisfcarroll/Soq/ReadMe.md

 Simple Object Quotation is described at http://www.cafe-encounter.net/p157/object-quotation Its distinctive feature is, that it's so simple that you can write a complete implementation from scratch in less time that you can read the quick start intro to a DI container.

 This is a C# implementation.
 There are only 8 lines of significant code so it should take you all of 2 or 3 minutes to rewrite it entirely in your own favourite language.
-If you do, feel free to post in the comments on the home page at http://www.cafe-encounter.net/p157/object-quotation.
+Feel free to do a PR.

 When not to use object quotation: if you require real runtime configurability then object quotation is not your answer.
 But if you just want decoupling and testability, then here it is.